SohamNaik26/gully_guru/docs/gully_management.md

 ### Joining a Gully
 - Users can join a gully by being added to the associated Telegram group
 - The bot automatically registers new users and adds them to the gully
-- Users can also join via invitation links or by using the `/start` command in the group

-### Active Gully
-- Users can participate in multiple gullies
-- One gully is set as the "active" gully for each user
-- Commands without explicit gully context operate on the active gully

-### Switching Gullies
-- Users can switch their active gully using the `/switch_gully` command
-- The bot provides a list of gullies the user is part of
-- User selects the gully they want to set as active

 ## Admin Management